pedroowb/pedroowb/README.md

 ## 🧠 About Me

 I'm a passionate technology enthusiast currently pursuing a degree in Analysis and Systems Development.
-With experience as a Helpdesk Assistant at CSSM, I'm focused on enhancing my web development skills, particularly with Ruby on Rails.
+With experience as a Helpdesk Assistant at CSSM, and Web Developer in SMC.
+I'm focused on enhancing my web development skills, particularly with Ruby on Rails.
 My love for anime and gaming fuels my creativity, inspiring innovative solutions in the programming world.

 ---